marcduiker/azure-functions-university/lessons/http-ts.md

 # HTTP Trigger (TypeScript)

-Watch the recording of this lesson for .NET [on YouTube 🎥](https://youtu.be/5k35dlBAXxA).
+Watch the recording of this lesson [on YouTube 🎥](https://youtu.be/zYb5sVQgUN4).

 ## Goal 🎯